 In a Report published in May on this matter, the UN Secretary General wrote: "If one lesson can be drawn from the past few years, it is that individual countries cannot solve these issues on their own.

 International cooperation and action to address large movements of refugees and migrants must be strengthened."

 It was the first time the United Nations General Assembly convened a summit at the level of Heads of State and Government to discuss migrants and rfugees, in order to seek a better international response.
 The Summit saw member states adopt a set of non-binding commitments, known as the New York Declaration.

-Click here to read the Declaration On 20 September, President Obama hosted the Leaders' Summit on Refugees, to appeal to governments to pledge significant new commitments for the support of refugees.
+Click here to read the Declaration

+On 20 September, President Obama hosted the Leaders' Summit on Refugees, to appeal to governments to pledge significant new commitments for the support of refugees.
 The summit focussed exclusively on refugees and was co-hosted with Ban and countries seen to have done most for refugees, such as Jordan, Mexico, Sweden, Germany, Canada and Ethiopia.

 It is estimated that there are more than 65 million people displaced globally - the highest figure since World War II - and it has put serious strain on the international community's capacity to respond.

 Of these:

-- 3.2 million are asylum seekers (people seeking safety in a country that is not their own and who are waiting for a decision on an application for refugee status) - 21.3 million are refugees (people living outside their own country who cannot return due to a well-founded fear of persecution) - 40.8 million are internally displaced persons (people who have to leave their own home due to violence and abuse

-REFUGEES ARE WELCOME HERE This was the focus of a March held in London on Saturday, 17 September, to highlight the plight of refugees in advance of the two crucial summits of world leaders on 19 and 20 September.
+- 3.2 million are asylum seekers (people seeking safety in a country that is not their own and who are waiting for a decision on an application for refugee status) - 21.3 million are refugees (people living outside their own country who cannot return due to a well-founded fear of persecution) - 40.8 million are internally displaced persons (people who have to leave their own home due to violence and abuse his was the focus of a March held in London on Saturday, 17 September, to highlight the plight of refugees in advance of the two crucial summits of world leaders on 19 and 20 September.

+REFUGEES ARE WELCOME HERE

 The charity coalition, Solidarity with Refugees, that includes JRS, Cafod, Caritas, Christian Aid, Oxfam, Amnesty International, Refugee Council and others, worked together to organise the March in central London for 16 September.
 It was aimed at showing the government of the UK and indeed those of the world that we care about refugees.

 We have all seen images of the tragedies unfolding in Syria, the Mediterranean Sea, Greece, the "jungle" in Calais and many more.
 Added to this there is concern for the injustices and inefficiencies of Britain's own asylum system.

 Preceding the March, an ecumenical service of hope for refugees was organised by Cafod, Caritas, Christian Aid, JRS and others.
 The theme of the service was "CHANGE THE STORY."

-As Pope Francis says: "we ourselves need to see, and then enable others to see, that migrants and refugees are brothers and sisters to be welcomed, respected and loved" We were reminded that the media stories we read about refugees too often promote fear and resentment and prevent those
+As Pope Francis says: "we ourselves need to see, and then enable others to see, that migrants and refugees are brothers and sisters to be welcomed, respected and loved"

-Srs.
-Carmel and Brigid march in London seeking safety from finding a welcome.
+We were reminded that the media stories we read about refugees too often promote fear and resentment and prevent those seeking safety from finding a welcome.
 The invitation addressed to the participants was to share positive stories from our direct contact with refugees, stories inspired by our deep listening to refugees telling their own story; not only listening but allowing their stories to touch our lives and through us the lives of others.
-We were further invited to ponder the questions: